 Lawrence Livermore National Security, LLC (LLNS) is managed by a board of governors, a group of key scientific, academic, national security and business leaders from the LLNS partner companies.
-The LLNS’ management team includes Bechtel National, Inc., the University of California, BWX Technologies Inc., Amentum and teaming subcontractor Battelle Memorial Institute.
-The board was created to provide oversight to the Laboratory and ensure LLNS delivers the best combination of scientific research and development, business management and operations, national security and nuclear safety in support of Lawrence Livermore National Laboratory’s missions.
+The LLNS’ management team includes Bechtel National, Inc., the University of California, BWX Technologies Inc., and Amentum.
+The board was created to provide oversight to the Laboratory and ensure LLNS delivers the best combination of scientific research and development, business management and operations, national security, and nuclear safety in support of Lawrence Livermore National Laboratory’s missions.

-Jay Sures is co-president and one of the three managing directors who run and oversee all aspects of leading global entertainment company, United Talent Agency (UTA).
-Spanning five offices with 1,250 employees worldwide, Sures oversees the agency’s television, news broadcasting and speakers' division.
+Jay Sures is Vice Chairman of United Talent Agency (UTA).
+Spanning five offices with over 2,000 employees worldwide.
+Sures oversees the agency’s television, news broadcasting and speakers' division.
 He has been with the company since its inception in 1991.
-UTA’s prestigious television practice represents Emmy and Golden Globe award-winning creators, actors, writers, producers and directors working in scripted and unscripted formats for broadcast, cable, syndicated, direct to consumer and digital platforms.
+UTA’s prestigious television practice represents Emmy and Golden Globe award-winning creators, actors, writers, producers, and directors working in scripted and unscripted formats for broadcast, cable, syndicated, direct to consumer and digital platforms.
 Sures led UTA’s emergence as the market leader in news and broadcast representation.
 UTA News & Broadcast now represents many of the most prominent and respected news anchors and media personalities in the business today.
 For his career work as a television representative, he was inducted into the Broadcasting & Cable Hall of Fame in 2016.

 John Howanitz is general manager of Bechtel Nuclear, Security & Environmental’s nuclear Security and Operations business line.
 He oversees a portfolio of U.S. government projects that includes management and operation of such Department of Energy sites as Los Alamos National Laboratory in New Mexico, Lawrence Livermore National Laboratory in California, the Y-12 National Security complex in Tennessee and the Pantex Plant in Texas.

-A 39-year Bechtel-veteran, Howanitz has played major roles on a wide variety of projects including: fossil power plants, commercial nuclear power plants, combined-cycle natural gas units, and waste-to-energy facilities.
+A 39-year Bechtel-veteran, John has played major roles on a wide variety of projects including: fossil power plants, commercial nuclear power plants, combined-cycle natural gas units, and waste-to-energy facilities.
 He has led teams managing and operating the Savannah River Site in South Carolina, Idaho National Engineering and Environmental Laboratory, the Nevada Test Site, and Y-12 as well as building a launch complex at Cape Canaveral for NASA.

-Howanitz holds a bachelor’s of arts degree and a bachelor’s of science degree from King’s College in Pennsylvania.
+John holds a Bachelor of Arts degree and a Bachelor of Science degree from King’s College in Pennsylvania.

-Leasure has a bachelor of science degree in Chemistry from Florida State University, an master's degree in Chemistry from Eastern New Mexico University, and a Ph.D. in Chemistry from New Mexico State University.
+Craig has a BS degree in Chemistry from Florida State University, an MS degree in Chemistry from Eastern New Mexico University, and a Ph.D. in Chemistry from New Mexico State University.
 He has written or co-written more than 10 scientific papers and holds one patent for an improved ion mobility spectrometer (IMS).
 The IMS detects picogram quantities of chemicals, including rocket propellants, explosives, and gases.
-Leasure has received multiple awards from the NNSA and has received the Silver Snoopy award from the NASA Astronaut Corps.
+Craig has received multiple awards from the NNSA and has received the Silver Snoopy award from the NASA Astronaut Corps.